haiku/website/content/guides/virtualizing/qemu.md

 ### Step 2.
 Installing QtEmu
 [QtEmu](https://gitlab.com/qtemu/gui) is an open source GUI front-end for QEMU.

 After downloading the installer from the link above, run the setup and follow the instructions.
-The setup normally finishes in 2 minutes.
+This normally takes around 2 minutes.

 The QtEmu icon should now appear on the Start Menu.
 ### Step 3.
 Configuring QtEmu for QEMU